MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 >
 > To apply the new functionality, edit and save the flows with Power Automate for desktop v.2.14 or above.
 Power Automate will convert past encrypted input variables and encrypted variables produced by the **Get password from CyberArk** action to text variables marked as sensitive.

-Some automation scenarios handle confidential information and require special handling of variables that store sensitive data.
-Desktop flows support the creation of sensitive variables that aren't visible during design time, runtime, and debugging.
+Some automation scenarios handle confidential information and require special handling of variables that store and use sensitive data during runtime.
+Desktop flows support the creation of sensitive variables, whose values are masked during debugging in the variables pane of the flow designer.

-If you've logged in with an organization premium account, the Power Automate portal doesn't keep logs with the values of sensitive variables when desktop flows run through the console or cloud flows.
+Additionally, if you've logged in with an organization premium account, the values of sensitive variables aren't stored in the Run history in the portal, when the desktop flows run through the console or cloud flows.

 Any variable can become sensitive, independently of its type.
 Sensitivity applies at the variable level, so lists, datarows, datatables, and custom objects, get sensitive as a whole.
 There's no way to mark a list item, a datatable column, or a variable property as sensitive in an otherwise non-sensitive variable.